 The Panel notes that no communication has been received from the Respondent.
-However, given that the Complaint and Written Notice were sent to the relevant addresses disclosed by the Registrar, then the Panel considers that this satisfies the requirement in paragraph 2(a) of the UDRP Rules to "employ reasonably available means calculated to achieve actual notice".
+However, given the Complaint was sent to the relevant email address disclosed by the Registrar, then the Panel considers that this satisfies the requirement in paragraph 2(a) of the UDRP Rules to "employ reasonably available means calculated to achieve actual notice".
 Accordingly, the Panel considers it is able to proceed to determine this Complaint and to draw inferences from the Respondent's failure to file any Response.
 While the Respondent's failure to file a Response does not automatically result in a decision in favor of the Complainant, the Panel may draw appropriate inferences from the Respondent's default (see, e.g., Verner Panton Design v.
 Fontana di Luce Corp, WIPO Case No. D2012-1909).

-The Panel also notes this is a case where the Respondent appears to have used a privacy or proxy service.
+The Panel also notes this is a case where one Respondent ("Private Registration") appears to be a privacy or proxy service.